quarantin/beautiful-java/README.md

 - Run the following command and wait for the script to finish:

 		./BeautifulJava
-- Once the script has finished, the source files should be available in beautiful-java/sources/
+- Once the script has finished, the source files should be available in sources/ folder.